datacarpentry/python-ecology-lesson/01-starting-with-data.md

 wgt          float64
 dtype: object
 ```

 We'll talk a bit more about what the different formats mean in a different lesson.

 ### Useful Ways to View DataFrame objects in Python

 There are multiple methods that can be used to summarize and access the data
-stored in dataframes.
+stored in DataFrames.
 Let's try out a few.
 Note that we call the method by using
 the object name `surveys_df.method`.
 So `surveys_df.columns` provides an index
 of all of the column names in our DataFrame.

 ## Challenges

 Try out the methods below to see what they return.

-1. `surveys_df.columns`
+1. `surveys_df.columns`.
 2. `surveys_df.head()`.
 Also, what does `surveys_df.head(15)` do?
 3. `surveys_df.tail()`.
-4. `surveys_df.shape` - Take note of the output of the shape method.
+4. `surveys_df.shape`.
+Take note of the output of the shape method.
 What format does it return the shape of the DataFrame in?

 HINT: [More on tuples, here](https://docs.python.org/2/tutorial/datastructures.html#tuples-and-sequences).

 ## Calculating Statistics From Data In A Pandas DataFrame

 We've read our data into Python.
 Next, let's perform some quick summary
 statistics to learn more about the data that we're working with.
 We might want